yasufadhili/knox_auth/README.md

 python manage.py runserver
 ```

-Your "Users" app is now installed and ready to use.
+The "Users" app is now installed and ready to use.

 ## Project Structure

-Before setting up your project, make sure you have a basic understanding of its structure.
+Before setting up the project, make sure you have a basic understanding of its structure.
 The structure typically includes directories and files such as:

 - `manage.py` - The Django management script.
 - `yourproject/` - The main project directory.